psychemedia/island-storynotes/henry_smith_contributions.md

 The following extracts are in point, both as showing Major Smith's perception of deviations from strict local pronunciation, and as examples of the dialect.

 "Did you read Zeary Tullidge's evidence in 'The Hampshire Independent'?
 There was some pretty genuine Isle of Wight dialect, with one or two exceptions, where they make her say 'werry' instead of 'very.'
 This she never pronounced in that way 'I'll be bound vor't.'
 Who ever heard an Isle of Wight person talk like that?
 Noobody upon the feyace of the yeath I know!
 They can pronounce the V well enough in the Island; and of all other letters in the alphabet they use it the most frequently, and almost invariably instead of the F; more particularly when that letter is the leading consonant.
-For instance, they would not say, 'The first frost froze the floor;' but 'the vust vrost vroze the vloor:' therefore it is not likely wold Zeary called very 'werry.'"
+For instance, they would not say, 'The first frost froze the floor;' but 'the vust vrost vroze the vloor:' therefore it is not likely wold Zeary called *very* 'werry.'"

 HANTS COUNTY SESSIONS.
 Saturday, October 26, 1844.

 "Sarah Header (17) was charged with stealing half-a-crown from the widow Tullage, a garrulous old daine o'er whose brows the snows of nearly eighty winters had passed.
 The manner of her giving her evidence created no little amusement in the Court.
 'That ere gal,' said she, 'cum into my house a vortnight gorn by, an axed me if I wanted a cap.
-I zed I didn't as I kuow'd on.
+I zed I didn't as I know'd on.
 She axed zixpence for un; then vourpence.
 I took dreepence out o' th' zugar pot a' top o' the dresser, where zhe zet, and gid her vor un.
 There was a pus in the pot wi' a half-crown in un.
 She had un thirty years; and she could recollect the giver; and the pus had sliding rings, and a hole in the middle to put the money in.
 I took out the pus, and zhe zid un; and then I gid her a apple to make ur a pudden, and I put the pus in the pot agen, and when zhe was gone the pus was gone.
 I never zid ur take un, cause I turned my back to ur, and he hadn't got eyes in un; but I heer' d suinmat rattle, and there was ne'er a child there, nor nobody else wasn't there; no, nobody, neither chick nor child.
 I wexed wery much about un; but I never zid the pus agen.
 A thief and a liar be two o' the wost things in the wordle.
-Zhe dedn't lave me a hapenny to help myself, and I be zebnty-zebn, and ben a slave all my lite.'
+Zhe dedn't lave me a hapenny to help myself, and I be zebnty-zebn, and ben a slave all my life.'

 "The old woman was again placed at the bar, and being desired to look at the prisoner again, she exclaimed, 'No, no, I never wants to zee her veace agen.
-I ded zay I thought zhe waan't zoo tall; but zhe had un.
+I ded zay I thought zhe waan't zoo *tall*; but zhe had un.
 My zight edn't very good, but that be zhe;' and turning round she exclaimed to the prisoner with great vehemence of manner, 'Ye huzzy, what do 'e think ull become o' ee?
 The devil 'ull have 'ee as zure as thee beest alive.
 Thee ought to ha' thee vlesh flogged from thee boanes, to zarve a poor ould woman zo.'"

 The use of the present for the past tense in the verb to come, exemplified in the foregoing report, is universal in the Isle of Wight and throughout Hampshire also; and it is by no means confined to the uneducated.
 In the course of the Tichborne trial the faulty orthography of the Claimant's writing was commented on.
 The Lord Chief Justice remarked that the letters of the real Sir Roger were not free from grammatical errors; and he instanced an example of the use of the present instead of the past tense, not knowing that this very fact tended to show his Hampshire origin, and that this peculiar error would not be likely to occur in the writing or speaking of a Londoner.

 A clever poem which appeared in 'Punch' in 1855, is, like the above report, convicted of mistakes which prove, as my brother remarks, that it could not well have been written by a native of the Island

 ZONG (AS) ZUNG AT ZHORREL HARVEST WHOAM!
-(Metre and Idiom purely Isle of Wight.)
+*(Metre and Idiom purely Isle of Wight.)*

 "O Tommus, young Tommus, wot bist thee about,
 Wee that bit o' rooap, aal zo thic' an zo ztout;